ArJSarmiento/ArJSarmiento/README.md

 ### ✨ Recent Tech Activities

-- Achitechted and developed the Travel Booking System and Hotel Management and Reservation System for the Hotel and Restaurant Services Department of Christian Polytechnic Institute of Catanduanes.
+- Architected and developed the Travel Booking System and Hotel Management and Reservation System for the Hotel and Restaurant Services Department of Christian Polytechnic Institute of Catanduanes.
 - NASA International Space Apps Challenge 2021, where I built a 2D RPG survival game that showcases the adventures astronauts experience in deep space and simulates the wonders of space travel.
 - Salinlahi Evolution v3.0: An App Development Competition, where my team built Scinapse, a 2D adventure game that teaches students a wide array of science concepts.
 - Shopee Code League 2022, where my team competed in solving algorithmic puzzles againsts teams across South East Asia.